Secretary (2006 film): Production

-The pilot was made by Southern Star Entertainment for Channel Ten.
+Southern Star Entertainment made the pilot for Channel Ten.
 It was from the same producer as The Secret Life of Us.
 Filming began in June 2006 in Melbourne.

 Channel Ten passed on the series in September 2006.
 Network programmer David Mott said at the time the show had not "come up to a standard we were comfortable with".
 A copy of the pilot episode was uploaded to the internet for a time.